MrKiplin/pokemon-python-api/README.md

 poetry run start-server
 ```

+You should then be able to access your API at http://localhost:8000

 ## OpenAPI Docs

 Once server is running, openAPI and redoc documentation can be accessed via the following URL's: